Of tears, smiles, ring, rosary and waves

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Imran Khan was having tears of 'wonder-joy' on Friday after he was elected the 22nd Prime Minister of Pakistan.
+ISLAMABAD: Imran Khan was having tears of joy on Friday after he was elected the 22nd Prime Minister of Pakistan.
 There seemed purity in his tears which brought spontaneous overflow of powerful feelings.

 As well-expected triumph declared Imran Khan started his maiden speech like an Opposition Leader in Lower House of the Parliament.
 In his victory speech, Imran Khan called a spade a spade as these tears were not mark of his weakness, but of great power.